tamari92/spawncycler/creation.md

 ## Removing and Reorganizing ZEDs/Squads
 Once a ZED is placed into a Squad, it can be **removed** by *dragging the ZED icon out of the Squad and onto the empty background*.
 Note that in the case that there are multiple of the same ZED in a Squad, this action will only remove **one** of them.

+Alternatively, you can also press the **-** button next to the ZED counter to quickly remove more ZEDs of that type from the squad.

 To remove **all** of a specific ZED from a Squad, you can *right-click* the ZED to bring up a contextual menu, and select `Remove ZED from Squad`.